 |Thiamin||0.078 mg||0.082 mg|

-Apart from the fact that some mints lack vitamin C, there are also a few risks that may face your guinea pig if you feed it with this veggie.
-In summary, take a look at the following possible risks:
+There are also a few risks that may face your guinea pig.
+Take a look at the following possible risks:

 Lack of Vitamin C